Bruddet/bruddet/README.md

 ## .env.local

 You will need a .env.local file for the api tokens.
-Copy and rename the .env file and replace SANITY_EDITOR_TOKEN, SANITY_EDITOR_TOKEN.
+Copy and rename the .env file and replace SANITY_EDITOR_TOKEN, SANITY_READ_TOKEN.
 These tokens are stored in "basen - shared" in 1Password.
 New tokens can be generated in api/tokens where you manage the Sanity project (https://www.sanity.io/organizations/oY2dfMupw/project/0chpibsu/api#tokens).

 ## Run project